- Mission Statement

 Tadhg uses publicly available TCGA data to perform clustering analyses of epigenetic events to identify targets that we can then detect in blood of patients.
 She will be testing the detection of these epigenetic changes in liquid biopsies.

-Undergraduate student Alexander Laskaris
+Medical student Alexander Laskaris